 An IDP Representative Forum will be established in order to engage with the draft Integrated Development Plan (IDP), Budget and Performance Management System of the Drakenstein Municipality.
 By broadening the scope of the IDP Representative Forum to include the budget, performance management and service agreement requirements for public participation, the municipality asserts that budgeting ought to be linked to development planning, which clearly impacts the definition of performance areas, indicators and targets, as well as service delivery.

-4.4.1 Composition of the IDP Representative Forum
+4.4.1 The Forum will be responsible for: